About Hazardous Sites and Releases in Minnesota

 When there is evidence that people are, or could be, exposed to contaminants, MDH scientists seek to determine whether public health is affected.
 The evaluation is based on the best available scientific information on the toxicity of the contaminants.

-MDH evaluates individual chemicals to understand their specific health effects and identifies populations that may be the most vulnerable to the chemicals effects.
-The toxic effects of a chemical can be different from one person to another, based on factors such as age, body weight, nutritional status, the exposure route, and a person's genetic makeup.
+MDH evaluates individual chemicals to understand their toxicity or ability of the chemical to cause harm.
+The toxic effects of a chemical can be different from one person to another based on factors such as age, body weight, nutritional status, the exposure route, and a person's genetic makeup.
+Chemicals have specific health effects and some populations are more vulnerable to these effects than others.

 (3) Characterize health concerns and develop recommendations